pybel/pybel/docs/source/technology.rst

 Testing in PyBEL
 ----------------
 PyBEL is written with extensive unit testing and integration testing.
-Whenever possible, PyBEL prefers to practice test- driven development.
+Whenever possible, test- driven development is practiced.
 This means that new ideas for functions and features are encoded as blank classes/functions and directly writing tests for the desired output.
 After tests have been written that define how the code should work, the implementation can be written.

 Test-driven development requires us to think about design before making quick and dirty implementations.
 This results in better code.
 Additionally, thorough testing suites make it possible to catch when changes break existing functionality.

-Tests are written with the standard :code:`unittest` library.
-Some functionality, such as the :code:`mock` module, are only avaliable as default in Python 3, so backports must be used for testing in Python 2
+Tests are written with the standard :mod:`unittest` library.
+Some functionality, such as the :mod:`mock` module, are only available as default in Python 3, so backports must be used for testing in Python 2

 Unit Testing
 ~~~~~~~~~~~~